 You are advised to take immediate action as soon as you notice the leak and locate the exact location of it.
-The solutions mentioned above are not permanent solutions to fixing hose pipe leak as having a leak is inevitable due to a change in water pressure, temperature and even weather.
+The solutions mentioned above are not permanent solutions to fixing hose pipe leaks as having a leak is inevitable due to a change in water pressure, temperature and even weather.

 The continuous usage of tap causes the tap to eventually loosen out causing the leak.
 Even the hose connectors looser their fitting over time so, it requires regular maintenance to avoid leaky hose pipes.

 Most of the time it’s a cause of loose-fitting and that is an easy fix.
 If some parts require to be changed, then follow the instructions on this article.
 If your problems are much more severe, then think no further and call your nearest plumber.

 Remember, a leaky hose should have you rushing out to buy a new one!
 Once you’ve located your problem, you should easily, conveniently and inexpensively be able to fix any faucet, fitting end, or hose leak with ease and a quick trip to the hardware store.